 “My heart’s not even angry, that’s just the way that it breaks” he raps in that “Hamilton”-ready duel at the start of the movie, and while most of the ensuing drama is stifled by Wright’s madcap staging (which demands all of our attention) and the loose-fitting modernity that it wears, the wastefulness of Cyrano’s self-fulfilling prophecy always manages to cut through the noise.

 “Cyrano” premiered at the 2021 Telluride Film Festival.
-United Artists will release it in theaters on Friday, December 31.
+United Artists will release it later this year.